Different Working Principles, Same Outcome

 Basic Principles of Air and Ground-Source Heat Pumps

 Naturally, heat flows from a higher to a lower temperature.
-However, heat pumps are able to force the heat flow in the opposite direction, using a small amount of high quality drive energy, such as: electricity, fuel or high-temperature waste heat.
+However, heat pumps are able to force the heat flow in the opposite direction, using a small amount of high-quality drive energy, such as electricity, fuel or high-temperature waste heat.
 This is how heat pumps can transfer heat from natural sources in the surroundings (air, ground and water) to a household or industrial building.
 Heat pumps have a cooling function as well.
 In this case, heat is sent in the opposite direction, from the device where it is cooled, into the outdoors at a higher temperature.
-In some cases, the excess heat made up from cooling, is used to meet a simultaneous heat demand.
+In some cases, the excess heat made up from cooling is used to meet simultaneous heat demand.

 Ground-Source Heat Pumps

 The new modern heat pump systems are very efficient.
 For each kilowatt of electricity used by the heat pump, 3 to 4 kilowatts of heat are delivered into the building.
 The efficiency of a ground-source heat pump (GSHP) system relies on the quality of the design and installation, but it can be improved even more when using a solar recharge of the ground.

 The GSHP systems are becoming pretty common especially in the USA, Canada, Sweden, Switzerland and Germany.
 The principles revolving around ground-source heat pumps were first developed by William Thomson, also known as Lord Kelvin, in the 1850s when he formulated the first and second law of thermodynamics.
 Since then, there has been continuous development in the field and the principles discovered by Lord Kelvin have been used commercially for more than 50 years now, being improved regularly on efficiency and reliability.

 Henceforth, they now provide a proven, safe, cost-effective and environmentally friendly alternative to fossil fuels.